Thomas Hope Troubridge: Military career

 Troubridge was given command of the battleship in June 1941 and then the aircraft carrier in January 1942.
 In 1943, he was appointed Rear Admiral Combined Operations and flag officer commanding overseas assault forces, and in June 1944 he led the invasion and capture of Elba.

 After the war Troubridge was appointed Fifth Sea Lord and then, from 1946, Flag Officer, Air (Home).
 His last appointment was as Flag Officer, Air and Second-in-Command, Mediterranean Fleet in 1948.

 Family

 Troubridge married Lily Emily Kleinwort in August 1925.
 They had four children: Their eldest son, Peter, became 6th Troubridge baronet on death of his cousin in 1963.
-Their fourth child, Thomas, married Marie Christine von Reibnitz (later Princess Michael of Kent) in 1971: the marriage was annulled in 1978.
+Their fourth child, Thomas, married Baroness Marie-Christine Anna Agnes Hedwig Ida von Reibnitz (later Princess Michael of Kent) in 1971: the marriage was annulled in 1978.